kerm1t/modplayer_sdl/readme.txt

 features:
 - text output
+- drag & drop mod files to be played

 - create an SDL window, instead of the GDI
  ... this went pretty smooth, had this after a couple of minutes